wckr/wocker/README.md

 ## Run a new Wocker container (3 SECONDS)

+Before running a new one, you must stop or remove the running Wocker container via Wocker command line.

 __1. Connect to the guest machine via SSH__
 ```
 $ vagrant ssh